ahrufcodes/DrugFormDB/README.md

 ## 🙏 Acknowledgments

+- [Marmar](https://marmar.life) - The medication management platform I am building that inspired this project
 - OpenAI's GPT-4 team for their powerful language model
 - Microsoft Research for PubMedBERT
 - The open-source medical informatics community